 The Alonzo Church Award is for an outstanding contribution represented by a paper or small group of papers within the past 25 years.
 It is awarded jointly with the European Association for Theoretical Computer Science (EATCS) and the European Association for Computer Science Logic (EACSL).

-The 2018 Alonzo Church Award for Outstanding Contributions to Logic and Computation is given jointly to Tomás Feder and Moshe Y. Vardi for their fundamental contributions to the computational complexity of constraint-satisfaction problems.
+The 2019 Alonzo Church Award for Outstanding Contributions to Logic and Computation is given jointly to Murdoch J. Gabbay and Andrew M. Pitts for their ground-breaking work introducing the theory of nominal representations.
 Continue reading...